nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 Download Visio link here.

+## Deployment Description

-The deployment will provision two Azure VMs with an out-the-box installation of docker.
+The deployment will provision two Azure VMs which will act as docker hosts, each VM has an out-the-box installation of docker.

-Azure bastion is also deployed and enabled for the VMs and you can connect to the docker hosts using this method immediately.
+Azure bastion is also deployed and enabled for the VMs and you can connect to the docker VMs using this method immediately.

 For direct SSH connection, please see below.

-The username for the deployed hosts is ```localadmin```
+The username for the deployed VMs is ```localadmin```

 The passwords are stored in a keyvault deployed to the same resource group.